Optimal day-ahead offering strategy for large producers based on market price response learning: Conclusions

 One of the main novelties of this work is that the optimal offering strategy is tested out-of-sample.
-That is, we simulate the actual functioning of the market combining the demand and the offers from the GENCO and her competitors.
-We show how the proposed optimization model achieves a marginal price increment and a maximum profit for the risk-neutral GENCO for price flexibility levels of around 10\% of the production costs, and at 5\% for the risk-averse one.
-Besides, an hourly price flexibility strategy could be even more profitable for the GENCO.
+That is, we simulate the actual functioning of the market by combining the demand and the offers from the GENCO and her competitors.
+We show how the proposed optimization model achieves a marginal price increment and a profit increase for risk-averse and risk-neutral GENCOs when they deviate from marginal cost offerings.
+Besides, an hourly price flexibility strategy could further increase GENCO's profit.
 Furthermore, these results warn us about the importance of executing effective audits in markets with uniform pricing based on marginal technologies.
-In these type of markets, offers should be done at marginal generating costs.
-However, as we have shown, minor increments of the block prices may significantly increase the marginal price which will be transferred to the consumers.
+Minor increments in the block prices may significantly increase the marginal price which will be transferred to the consumers.

-Future work is focused on studying not only the price strategy for the GENCO but also allowing flexibility on the offered energy quantity.
+Future work is focused not only on studying the price strategy for the GENCO but also on allowing flexibility on the offered energy quantity.
 This would add more complexity to the optimization problem and the prediction model.
-Thus, state-of-art linearizable machine learning models should be tested, with the aim of not losing an adequate uncertainty characterization.
+Furthermore, hourly-trained models could be fitted to better capture different market dynamics.
+Besides, learning the functional relationship between the marginal price distribution and only the bids that are likely to be marginal could improve the performance of the methodology.
+Finally, it would be possible to avoid the normality assumption by making use of a quantile neural network.
+In this case, we would need to estimate a set of quantiles that may act as scenarios in the stochastic optimization problem.